cfljam/Onion_BSA_RNASEQ_Workflow/paper/BaldwinVariantValidationHRM.md

 ### Results

 We developed workflow for automating and documenting large-scale design of small-amplicon high-resolution melting (HRM) assays in Jupyter digital notebooks.
-Our publically-available tools for PCR primer pair design were enhanced by addition of amplicon melt prediction through the uMelt webservice.
+Our publically-available tools for PCR primer pair design with Primer3 were enhanced by addition of amplicon melt prediction through the uMelt webservice.
 Melt prediction enabled large scale screens of candidate primer sets to select those predicted to reveal larger melt differences between reference and variant homozygotes.
 This workflow was evaluated by validating variants from bulked segregant RNA PoolSeq (BSR-seq) of F<sub>2</sub> progeny pools of a wide onion cross segregating for bolting (precocious flowering).
 The validation rates for HRM markers selected using optimised assay design